Warzone2100/warzone2100/doc/js-functions.md

 ## setDroidLimit(player, maxNumber[, droidType])

-Set the maximum number of droids that this player can produce.
-If a third parameter is added, this is the droid type to limit.
+Set the maximum number of droids that this `player` can produce.
+If a third parameter is added, this is the `droidType` to limit.
 It can be `DROID_CONSTRUCT` for constructors, or `DROID_COMMAND` for commanders, or `DROID_ANY` for droids in general.
 (3.2+ only)

 ## setCommanderLimit(player, maxNumber) [DEPRECATED]

-Set the maximum number of commanders that this player can produce.
+Set the maximum number of commanders that this `player` can produce.
 THIS FUNCTION IS DEPRECATED AND WILL BE REMOVED!
 (3.2+ only)

 ## setConstructorLimit(player, maxNumber) [DEPRECATED]

-Set the maximum number of constructors that this player can produce.
+Set the maximum number of constructors that this `player` can produce.
 THIS FUNCTION IS DEPRECATED AND WILL BE REMOVED!
 (3.2+ only)

 ## setExperienceModifier(player, percent)